 It’s no secret.
 Older, uncertified wood stoves and inserts are dirty, less efficient and pollute the air – both inside your home and the air around your neighborhood.

-Funding is now available to help remove, recycle or replace the estimated 24,000 uncertified devices in the Tacoma-Pierce County Smoke Reduction Zone.
-If you live within this zone and have an old or uncertified stove or fireplace insert, we can help you move on to better heat.
+If you live within the Tacoma-Pierce County Smoke Reduction Zone and have an old or uncertified wood stove or fireplace insert, we can help you move on to better heat.

 Wood Stove Buy Back